north-road/qgis-processing-r/website/pages/help-syntax.md

 ## In-line help

-As of version 3.2.0 of the plugin, it is also possible to enter the documentation as lines in the same script. lines in the script itself.
+As of version 3.2.0 of the plugin, it is also possible to enter the documentation as lines in the script itself.
 This makes it possible to dispense with the **.rsx.help** file.
-This requires entering lines starting with the characters `#'`.
+For this purpose, lines with the structure `#' Parameter: Description` must be written.
 Let's see how the above example should be written.
 ```r
 ##Example scripts=group
 ##Scatterplot=name